armory/documentation/_spinnaker/terraform_integration.md

 ## Viewing Terraform log output

 Terraform's primary interface for user feedback is logging.
 When executed on your workstation, the log output is streamed to `stdout`.
-The Terraform Integration captures that output and makes it available as part of the **Pipelines** page of Deck as part of the **Execution Details**.
+The Terraform Integration captures the log output and makes it available on the **Pipelines** page of Deck as part of the **Execution Details**.
 Exit codes in the log represent the following states:

 ```
 0 = Succeeded with empty diff (no changes)